dans-art/add-customer-for-woocommerce/readme.txt

 = [1.8.0] 2024-01-07 =
 * Updated style of the options menu
-* Added setting to select the default user role
+* Added option to select the default user role
-* Added setting to allow the user role to be set before user creation
+* Added option to allow the user role to be set before user creation
+* Added option to link orders to existing user

 = [1.7.1] 2024-01-07 =
 * Fixed: XSS Security issue